dkershner6/dkershner6.github.io/src/pages/blog/azure-functions-serilog-gotchas.md

 ---
-templateKey: blog-post
+templateKey: BlogPostTemplate
 title: 'Azure Functions: Serilog Gotchas'
 date: 2019-07-01T23:59:00.000Z
 description: >-
     Serilog appears easy to use in Azure Functions, but apperances can be deceiving
 featuredpost: false
 featuredimage: /img/logs.jpg
 tags:
     - azure
     - azureFunctions
 ---

 # Some Background